Tridet/KeysViz/README.md

 ### 3. Parse the data

-Run python function 'run.py' to parse your data
+Run python function 'run.py' to parse your data.

 ### 4. Change the path name to use within the HTML pages

-Within the pages keyboard_viz and barchart_viz you will have to change the variable **data_path** Within the page chords_viz you will have to change the variable **filename**
+Within the pages keyboard_viz and barchart_viz you will have to change the variable **data_path**.

+Within the page chords_viz you will have to change the variable **filename**.

 You will also have to change the value inside the dropdown menus and the legend dictionary inside these three pages.